CMSgov/ab2d-website/_pages/query-parameters-v2.md

 ### For _since

-The earliest possible date is February 13, 2020 (2020-02-13T00:00:00-05:00) or your organization's attestation date, whichever is later.
+The earliest possible date is January 1, 2020 (2020-01-01T00:00:00-05:00) or your organization's attestation date, whichever is later.
 If no _since date is specified, it will default to the datetime of your organization’s last successful export.
 If this is your first job, it will default to your earliest possible date.

 ### For _until